iotaledger/tips/tips/DID_method_spec/DID_method_spec.md

 1. Obtain the `Account ID` from the DID by extracting the `iota-tag` from the DID, see [DID Format](#did-format).
 1. Obtain the network of the DID by extracting the `iota-network` from the DID, see [DID Format](#did-format).
-1. Query the Alias Output corresponding to the `Alias ID` using a node running the [inx indexer](https://github.com/iotaledger/inx-indexer).
+1. Query the Account Output corresponding to the `Account ID` using a node running the [inx indexer](https://github.com/iotaledger/inx-indexer).
 Nodes usually include this indexer by default.
 1. Assert that the extracted network matches the one returned from the node.
 Return an error otherwise.
 1. Assert that the `Account ID` of the returned output matches the `Account ID` extracted from the DID.
 Return an error otherwise.
 1. Assert that the output includes a `Metadata Feature`.
 Return an error otherwise.
-1. Retrieve the value of the `Metadata Feature ` field from the returned output.
+1. Retrieve the value of the `Metadata Feature` field from the returned output.
 1. Validate that the `Key` `did:iota` exists in one of the metadata `Entries`.
 Return an error otherwise.
 1. Retrieve the `Value` that corresponds to the `Key` `did:iota`.
 1. Validate that the contents of the retrieved `Value` match the structure described in [Anatomy of the Metadata Feature](#anatomy-of-the-metadata-feature).
 Return an error otherwise.
 1. Decode the DID Document from the retrieved `Entry` value.
 1. Replace the placeholder `did:0:0` with the DID given as input.

-Note:
-- Describe how to handle controllers
+1. If the Account is controlled by one or more Accounts, construct a IOTA DID from their `Account ID`s and and add them to [controller field](https://www.w3.org/TR/did-core/#did-controller) in the DID document.

 ### Update